yahoo/fluxible/packages/fluxible-addons-react/UPGRADE.md

 related to fluxible itself, you will need to provide your own solution to achieve the same result as before.

+#### Ref support removed

+This hoc does not include `wrappedComponent` ref anymore.

 ### connectToStores

-`connectToStores(Component, stores, getStateFromStores, customContextTypes)` -> `connectToStores(Component, stores, getStateFromStores)`
+`connectToStores(Component, stores, getStateFromStores, customContextTypes)` -> `connectToStores(Component, stores, getStateFromStores, options)`

-Since the new React API doesn't rely on PropTypes anymore, there is no need to specify customContextTypes to extract plugins context from the fluxible context since all plugins will be available.
+Since the new React API doesn't rely on PropTypes anymore, there is no need to specify the `customContextTypes` param to extract plugins context from the fluxible context.
+All plugins component context are available.

 **Before:**